mozilla/www.ccadb.org/cas/getting-started.md

 * Intermediate Certificates with Failed ALV Results
 * etc.

+Note: The CCADB considers the terms "intermediate" and "subordinate" synonymous.

 **My CA**: Click on the 'My CA' tab to see the information that is in the CCADB for your CA, a hierarachy of root certiicates and intermediate certificates, and who the Points of Contact are for your CA.